 Since plant-based foods are packed with biotin, just make a variety of vegan dishes, no eggs required, and go for B-rich foods like those listed above.
 A peanut butter or almond butter and banana sandwich, bowl of oatmeal with berries, chia, and almond butter, spinach salad with edamame, tomatoes, and avocado, or a handful of almonds, berries, and sunflower seeds will easily provide you with a nice dose of biotin.

 What Else is Wrong With Eggs and The Better Option:

 What is a healthier replacement for eggs?
-Pick up some chia, one of nature’s best and most versatile egg replacers that has even more nutrients, hemp seeds and protein, and add in some leafy greens to get plenty of nutrition in your day.
-These three foods alone are filled with protein, offer muscle-toning benefits, brain benefits, Support healthy weight and fitness goals, and they also spare the hen (and you) from the whole ugly, unhealthy (and even dangerous) egg-producing process.
+Pick up some chia, one of nature’s best and most versatile egg replacers that have even more nutrients, hemp seeds, and protein, and add in some leafy greens to get plenty of nutrition in your day.
+These three foods alone are filled with protein, offer muscle-toning benefits, and brain benefits, Support healthy weight and fitness goals, and also spare the hen (and you) from the whole ugly, unhealthy (and even dangerous) egg-producing process.